rezenzeffekt/solana-data-analytics/README.md

 [How to create virtual environments for python with conda](https://numdifftools.readthedocs.io/en/stable/how-to/create_virtual_env_with_conda.html)

-Flipside account with the free plan or higher for SQL query (.sql)
+Flipside account with the free plan or higher for SQL query (.sql), there is usually a latency of 1-2 hours for the SQL database.

 [Flipside Studio](https://flipsidecrypto.xyz/studio/)